ioBroker/ioBroker/doc/SCHEMA.md

 * common.onlyWWW            - (optional) say to controller, that adapter has only html files and no main.js, like rickshaw
 * common.singleton          - (optional) adapter can be installed only once in whole system
 * common.singletonHost      - (optional) adapter can be installed only once on one host
+* common.allowInit          - (optional) allow scheduled adapter start once after configuration changed and then by schedule

 #### instance